MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Overage

 When browsing AI Builder pages in Power Apps or Power Automate portal, you might get this notification: **You've consumed all of your AI Builder credits.
 Creating, editing and viewing is blocked.
 Contact your administrator to get more capacity**.
-This means the monthly consumption is higher than the available (at environment or organization -tenant- level) credits.
+This notification means the monthly consumption of your environment is higher than the available (at environment or organization -tenant- level) credits.
+Monthly consumption is computed from first day of the month and is refreshed on a daily basis.
+Available credits are the assigned credits if credits have been assigned to the environment, or the unassigned credits if no credit has been assigned to the environment.

 ### Simple Overage
 As soon as monthly consumption is higher than the available credits, creating and editing models is blocked.
-- in prebuilt models tile, you can open the tile but cannot test or click on 'Use in Apps or Flow'
+- in prebuilt models tile, you can open the tile but can't test or click on 'Use in Apps or Flow'
-- in new custom models tile, you cannot click on 'customize your model' to start a new model
+- in new custom models tile, you can't click on 'customize your model' to start a new model
-- in existing model, you cannot view, quick test, or edit properties.
+- in existing model, you can't view, quick test, or edit properties.
 You can only delete model.

-As long as overage is not important, AI Builder models will continue to run and consume credits.
-We allow some level of overage consumption as a grace period to avoid blocking business processes.
+As long as overage isn't important, AI Builder models continue to run and consume credits.
+We allow some level of overage consumption - similar to a grace period - to avoid blocking business processes.

 ### Important Overage
 When monthly consumption becomes higher than the available credits **by a large margin**, running models in flows and apps is blocked.
-- AI Builder actions will fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
+- in this state, AI Builder actions fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
 In flow editor, remediation panel displays "All AI Builder credits in this environment have been consumed"

 To get details on your environment allocation, check [Make credits available for an environment ](credit-management.md#make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.
 To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this document.

-If your environment has no more capacity, you need to provide capacity to your environment.
-To do this, reallocate existing capacity from the organization (tenant) or environment level.
+If your environment has no more capacity, you need to provide capacity to your environment:  reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.

 To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) site.